Muhammad Metwalli al-Sha'rawi: Career

 In November 1976, Mamdouh Salem, then Prime Minister, chose the members of his cabinet, among them was al-Sha'rawi, appointed Minister of Endowments until October 1978.
 During this time, he issued a law that helped establish the first Islamic bank in Egypt in 1979.
 The bank, Faisal Islamic Bank, was approved by the People's Assembly during that time.
 Then he flew to Saudi Arabia where he taught at the University of King Abdul Aziz for only one year in 1981.

 In 1987, he was selected as a member of Arabic language Complex.
 He was also nominated to become a member Arabic compound (immortal compound) after receiving a majority of votes.

-Al-Sha'rawi was host of very popular Friday afternoon TV program preaching Islam.
+Al-Sha'rawi was host of a successful Friday afternoon TV program that was themed around preaching Islam.

 Al-Sha'rawi had a very widespread popularity which earned him the title of "The preacher of the century."

 Al-Sha'rawi was exceptionally talented in explaining the meanings of the Quran.
 His real talent was best shown when he explained in simple words the meaning behind the most difficult verses of the Qur'an.
 He was also famous for being the only non-Saudi to give the khutbah, or Islamic speech at Mount Arafat, a mountain of central importance during the Hajj, or the Islamic pilgrimage to Saudi Arabia.

 One reflection of his influence was the Egyptian parliament's repeated blocking of legislation permitting organ-transplant operations, after al-Sha'rawi issued a Fatwā declaring such operations Haraam (sinful)(in case organs are sold and not just "donated") on the grounds that `humans do not own their bodies`.